 The Electrical, Communications and Cyber Systems (ECCS) Division supports enabling and transformative engineering research that fuels progress in engineering system applications with high societal impact in health, security, and economic prosperity of the nation.
-ECCS programs align with national priorities including Artificial Intelligence, Quantum Information Science, Advanced Manufacturing, Industries of the Future, the development of a diverse Science, Technology, Engineering, and Mathematics (STEM) workforce, and those identified by the National Science Board in Vision 2030 for the coming decade.
+ECCS programs align with national priorities including Semiconductors and Nanotechnology, Quantum Information Science, Communications Resiliency, Artificial Intelligence, Secure and Resilient Power Systems, Advanced Manufacturing, Industries of the Future, the development of a diverse Science, Technology, Engineering, and Mathematics (STEM) workforce, and those identified by the National Science Board in Vision 2030 for the coming decade.

 The ASCENT program is one of the principal strategic investments of ECCS, which emphasizes on new collaboration modalities among various subdisciplines of ECCS-supported research.
 The goal of the ASCENT program is to enable the ECCS-served engineering community to come together as interdisciplinary teams that address research problems that span across multiple sets of research threads.
 ASCENT projects are expected to be of much larger scope (in terms of budget, research vision, and work plan) than regular unsolicited projects supported by individual ECCS core programs.
-They are envisioned to have a significant impact on a variety of application domains including healthcare, homeland security, disaster mitigation, telecommunications, sustainable energy, environment, transportation, manufacturing, and other areas.
+They are envisioned to have a significant impact on a variety of application domains including healthcare, security, disaster mitigation, telecommunications, sustainable energy, climate and environment, transportation, manufacturing, and other areas.